 During the opening of the day the prime minister also referred to the tragedy of Queen’s Day, and said that our thoughts should be with the royal family too, as the attack was directed at them.

-More on Remembrance & Liberation Day in this TRF thread.Filed under Dutch Royals
+More on Remembrance & Liberation Day in this TRF thread.Filed under The Netherlands

-Tagged Concert, Liberation Day, Princess Beatrix, Prof. Pieter van Vollenhoven, World War II.
+Tagged Concert, Liberation Day, Princess Beatrix of the Netherlands, Prof. Pieter van Vollenhoven, World War II.